tri2820/aci/README.md

 ## Built With

-* [arduino-cli](https://github.com/arduino/arduino-cli) - Heavily dependent for all sort of things
+* [arduino-cli](https://github.com/arduino/arduino-cli) - Heavily dependent for all sorts of things

 ## Versioning